Quick start

 - Practice subnetting for networking, security, or developer work.

-The calculator converts IPv4 octets to a 32-bit number, builds the CIDR subnet mask, then uses bitwise network and wildcard math.
+In plain language: The calculator converts IPv4 octets to a 32-bit number, builds the CIDR subnet mask, then uses bitwise network and wildcard math.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer